jobu9395/stonks/README.md

 # stonks

-This repo enables data mining of Reddit and Yahoo Finance to try and use comment sentiment and dense word embeddings of comments to train a long short term memory neural network to predict next day price movement, using trailing 30 day's of data.
+This repo enables data mining of Reddit and Yahoo Finance, enbabling comment sentiment, historical price metadata, and dense word embeddings of comments to train a long short term memory neural network to predict next day price movement, using trailing 30 day's of data.
 It's set up to train on 95% of historical data and test on the trailing 5% of most recent data.

 For more information related to our experiment methodology, please see the PDF report at the root.
 We experimented with three different model architectures on 4 different subsets of data.